The AREFD project

 At the same time, emerging forms of spirituality and popular piety continue to capture the adult imagination.
 A spiritual sensibility remains but there can be a deficit of religious language through which people engage with each other in deepening their experience within a faith community.

-The AREFD project will focus on all these issues and seek to facilitate a re-energising of adult religious education and faith development in Ireland.
+The AREFD project focuses on all these issues and seeks to facilitate a re-energising of adult religious education and faith development in Ireland.
+By bringing together the wisdom and experience of existing initiatives, the research team aim to contribute, both at an academic and pastoral level, to the development of new AREFD opportunities.

-This survey was phase one of the Adult Religious Education and Faith Development (AREFD) research project.
-Adults (over 18) living in Ireland were invited to complete this online survey.
+The first phase of the project (an online survey) was live on the MDCCE website from May to June 2019.
+It invited adults to explore their understanding and experiences of religious education when they were at school but also bring them beyond that, to what matters to them today.
+In particularly, it encouraged adults to reflect on their how they express their beliefs and values; the opportunities (or lack thereof) for religious education /faith development at various stages of life; and, ultimately, what would Irish adults like to see happening in the future to engage them in ongoing religious education and faith development.
 738 adults responded.
 These hailed from all 32 counties and from all age groups.
 In this survey, respondents indicated their understanding of religious education and faith development.
 They articulated their beliefs and values and provided information on both the positive influences to date, and the possible future avenues they would like to explore in this area.

-Initial insights into the rich and diverse data obtained in this survey will be the content of Dr. Sweetman's keynote lecture at the Network for Researchers in Catholic Education 2019 Conference, which takes place at Dublin City University on the 17th / 18th October 2019.
+Initial insights into the rich and diverse data obtained in this survey was the content of Dr. Sweetman's keynote lecture at the Network for Researchers in Catholic Education 2019 Conference, which took place at Dublin City University on the 17th / 18th October 2019.
+The news item can be read here.

 An article entitled 'What might a religious or spiritual adult look like?' was published on the RTE Brainstorm website in September 2019 and this also drew from the survey data.